 - Discussion of learning and/or teaching carceral geography

 To find out more, or to submit your writing to Carceral Crossings, please complete the form below.

 Please note, the views and opinions expressed in Carceral Crossings articles are those of the individual authors and do not represent the CGWG.

 Emma Dann, an undergraduate student at the institute of Queen’s University, Canada, reflects on her experiences of carceral immobilisation during Homecoming celebrations at her university in October 2021.
 Read more

-The first Carceral Crossings piece comes from Victoria Pereyra Iraola, a doctoral researcher at the University of Warwick, reflecting on Turner and Peters’ edited collection ‘Carceral Mobilities’ and introducing her own research on incarceration in Argentina.
-Read it here.
+Victoria Pereyra Iraola, a doctoral researcher at the University of Warwick, reflects on Turner and Peters’ edited collection ‘Carceral Mobilities’ and introduces her own research on incarceration in Argentina.
+Read more

 If you would like to submit a Carceral Crossings piece, please fill out the form below.